Meet Davis Tarwater: One of America's Most Elite Swimmers!

 Davis Tarwater has got quite a list of accomplishments including 13 NCAA All American and holds the Duel in the Pool record for the 200 meter fly.
 And it's an elite group of people who can say that they belong to the troop of Olympic gold medalists, and Davis is one of those talented few!
-Today we talk to Davis about his training routine, his nutrition regimen, and what led him to compete in one of the world's most elite competitions!
+We spoke to Davis about his training routine, his nutrition regimen, and what led him to compete in one of the world's most elite competitions!

 Tell us how you got your start in swimming.

 Well, I started swimming in a summer league when I was about 7 years old and joined a year-round competitive team when I was 9.
 By the time I was 14, I cut out other sports and focused on swimming, where I swam both for my year-round competitive team and for my high school team.

 After high school, I went to the University of Michigan on a swimming scholarship and during my time there, I won 3 NCAA titles.
 During my junior year in college, I made the National Team, representing the USA at the World Championships, but narrowly missed qualifying for the ‘04 & ‘08 Olympics.
 Then in 2012, I made the Olympic team as a part of the 800 freestyle relay.

 What did you do differently that you think helped you qualify?

 I trained differently and I took the sport more seriously in all aspects: technique, details, nutrition, weight training, recovery, sleeping habits.
 I definitely recovered more aggressively instead of just eating whatever I wanted after practice.
 I went from being a bystander in 2008 to being a true professional when it came time for London.

 Recovery is definitely important.
 Share some of what you changed in your fitness routine.